Perth Mint Gold Token (PMGT) Price Hits $1,888.98 on Exchanges

-Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on June 17th.
-Over the last week, Perth Mint Gold Token has traded 0% higher against the U.S. dollar.
-Perth Mint Gold Token has a total market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
-One Perth Mint Gold Token token can currently be bought for about $1,888.98 or 0.06198125 BTC on cryptocurrency exchanges.
+Perth Mint Gold Token (PMGT) traded flat against the US dollar during the 24-hour period ending at 11:00 AM ET on June 22nd.
+In the last seven days, Perth Mint Gold Token has traded up 0% against the US dollar.
+Perth Mint Gold Token has a market cap of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
+One Perth Mint Gold Token token can now be purchased for about $1,888.98 or 0.06198125 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.